theguardian/OrielPy/README.md

 ## Advanced Use
 1. Click "restart" to run as daemon
-2. Click "config" to configure specifics for your particular system (pseudofiles, ranges, etc)
+2. Click "Configuration" to configure specifics for your particular system (pseudofiles, ranges, log files, etc)
-3. Click [+/-] to configure log files you would like to monitor

 ## Disclaimers